vippsas/vipps-partner/partner-documentation-template.md

    a six-digit number identifying your new Vipps sale unit.
    There is nothing more you need to do, we then have everything we need.

-2. Describe how to use the API keys in the partner's solution, complete with screenshots with added arrows, text, etc.
+2. Explain how to use the Vipps API keys in the partner's solution, complete with screenshots with added arrows, text, etc.
    Link to
    [Getting Started: Get credentials](https://github.com/vippsas/vipps-developers/blob/master/vipps-getting-started.md#get-credentials)